 Practicing yoga during your period can help to relieve pain from period cramping for some women.
-Yoga is beneficial in reducing both the physical and psychological symptoms associated with menstruation.
-There are certain yoga poses that are especially effective in relieving period pain.
-These poses help to relieve pain from menstrual cramps as well as lower back pain associated with your period.
+Yoga reduces both the physical and psychological symptoms associated with menstruation.
+Certain yoga poses are especially effective in relieving period pain.
+These poses help relieve pain from menstrual cramps and lower back pain associated with your period.
 It should be noted, however, that you should avoid doing inversion poses during your period.
 These types of poses may make cramping worse.

 2. Exercise Before and During Your Period

 Ramping up your regular exercise routine the week before your period begins may also help to reduce the pain you experience during your period.
-Many women find that their periods become less painful once they begin exercising more frequently, or with more intensity during the days leading up to their menstrual period.
+Many women find that their periods become less painful once they begin exercising more frequently or with more intensity during the days leading up to their menstrual period.
 Exercise increases your blood circulation, which can help reduce the cramping you experience during your period.
-Exercise also reduces stress, which has been shown to have an effect on physical pain.
+Exercise also reduces stress, which has been shown to affect physical pain.

 3. Drink Rose Tea

 Rose tea has many health benefits, including relieving menstrual pain.
 Rose tea has been shown to regulate certain hormones associated with period pain and cramping to reduce the severity of pain experienced during menstruation.
-Rose tea may also help to reduce instances of mood swings caused by PMS and menstruation.
-A study conducted in 2005 found that women who drank rose tea over a span of several months had much less severe cramping and menstrual pain than women who did not drink rose tea.
+Rose tea may also help reduce mood swings caused by PMS and menstruation.
+A study conducted in 2005 found that women who drank rose tea over several months had much less severe cramping and menstrual pain than women who did not drink rose tea.

 4. Drink More Water